The Murphy ECD (earth current detector) range provided reliable and economical earth fault (leakage current) protection for both equipment and wiring.

 Discontinued range of residual current earth leakage detector relays, originally manufactured by Brian Bennett Electrical Engineering Ltd. (BBEE) and Modex Automation.

 Standard models were the ELD2 (20mS fast response), ELD4 (slower, fixed trip times) and ELD5 (adjustable time response), but many variants and specials were also produced.
-The ELD range was superseded in Jan 2002 by a reduced number of standard ECD models, but this range has also subsequently been discontinued.
+The ELD range was superseded in Jan 2002 by a reduced number of standard ECD models above (also now discontinued).

 A range of larger diameter core balance transformers, optionally used with ELD and ECD earth current detector relays.
-ERC transformers were discontinued in March 2007.
+The ERC series was discontinued in March 2007.